Kurento/doc-kurento-readthedocs/source/mastering/kurento_API.rst

     "Hub" -> "DispatcherOneToMany";

-You see the details of the Kurento Clients see the JavaDoc/JsDoc:
+To see the details of the Kurento Clients see the JavaDoc/JsDoc:

 - `kurento-client-java <../_static/langdoc/javadoc/index.html>`_ : JavaDoc of Kurento
   Java Client.